COP29 closes with last minute deal on climate funding – DW – 11/23/2024

 Observers said negotiators from Africa and other developing countries had pushed for the changes to be included in the hope of creating a meaningful process to align the global financial system with the $1.3 trillion target by 2035.

 To date, much of the international climate finance has been provided to developing countries in the form of non-concessional loans.
-Organizations such as Oxfam have criticized this, pointing out that this increases the debt burden of some of the LDCs.
+Organizations such as Oxfam have criticized this, pointing out that this increases the debt burden of some of the least developed countries.

 Developed countries also pushed for China and wealthy Gulf states that are heavily dependent on oil and gas to contribute to the $300 billion climate fund and share the burden.
 China is the world's biggest carbon emitter.
 And although it's a major economy, the UN still classes it as a developing country.